frtug/RockPaperScissors/README.md

 # Scissors                        ![](scissors.png)

-Made by all the ♥️:heart:
+Made by all the ♥️:heart: Abhishek (frtug)